-• Students who earn a 3.6 or better GPA during any 2 consecutive terms will earn a "Block M" in academics.
-For each additional two consecutive term period with a 3.6 GPA or higher, students will receive academic pins (bronze, silver, and gold).
+• Student's who earn a 3.6 or better GPA during any 2 consecutive terms will earn a "Block M" in academics.
+For each additional two consecutive term periods with a 3.6 GPA or higher, students will receive academic pins (bronze, silver, and gold).